mark-church/site/content/posts/2019-06-02-envoy-proxy.md

 Nowadays web backends are very dynamic resources themselves.
 They will scale up and down, change IP addresses, and run across multiple datacenters concurrently.
 Web proxy configurations must change frequently to handle this and text-based configuration is just not automatable enough.

-To give an example for why this has been difficult in the past, just take a look at the number of different kubernetes [nginx](https://github.com/kubernetes/ingress-nginx) [ingress](https://github.com/nginxinc/kubernetes-ingress) [controllers](https://github.com/ehazlett/interlock) that exist to solve the fundamentally the same problem. same problem.
+To give an example for why this has been difficult in the past, just take a look at the number of different kubernetes [nginx](https://github.com/kubernetes/ingress-nginx) [ingress](https://github.com/nginxinc/kubernetes-ingress) [controllers](https://github.com/ehazlett/interlock) that exist to solve the fundamentally the same problem.
 They are taking a standard API (the K8s ingress API) and translating it to a templated text file for the web proxy to consume.
 Templating and applying these config files turns out to be cumbersome which reduces the scale that it can be done at.
 (No dig against nginx - these controllers were solving for dynamic configuration long before envoy even existed).

 With envoy’s API, dynamic control of the proxy is straightforward, standardized, and scalable.
 The ability to fully automate a control-plane across a fleet of proxies (i.e. service mesh) is much more realistic thanks to this.